 Dr. Eben Alexander’s Remarkable NDE

 Concerning the near-death experience of Dr. Eben Alexander, Dr. Raymond Moody says “I have never heard one that comes near this.
 This is the most amazing story that I personally have heard in 50 years now of interest in this.”
 The October 15, 2012 edition of Newsweek ran a cover story on Dr. Eben Alexander’s near-death experience.
 Go here to read the Newsweek piece.
 To find out more about Dr. Alexander and his extraordinary near-death experience, go here.
 To order a copy of Dr. Alexander’s book, go here.
 To view our coverage of Dr. Alexander, including the controversial expose’ that Esquire published, go here.
+To learn about a comprehensive review by independent physicians of Alexander’s medical records that appears in the peer-reviewed Journal of Nervous and Mental Disease, go here.

 • Explains why near-death experiences (NDEs) offer evidence of an afterlife and discredits the psychological and physiological explanations for them